 where $\rho$ is a non-negative variable, $M_{k}$ is defined in $(\ref{Mk})$. \end{assumption}

 \begin{remark} It is worth to mention that under condition $(\ref{e})$, the function $G_{k}(\cdot)$ in Assumption $\ref{assum4}$ is well-defined for any $k\geq 0$, and can be calculated given the conditional probability distribution of the noise $e_{k+1}$.
-In Appendix \ref{i}, we have provided three typical examples to illustrate how to concretely calculate the function $G_{k}(\cdot)$, which includes the classical linear stochastic regression models, censored regression models, and models with binary-valued sensors.
-Moreover, Assumption $\ref{assum4}$ can be easily verified if $\{e_{k+1}, \; k\geq 0\}$ is i.i.d Gaussian noise and if $\inf\limits_{k\geq 0}\{U_{k}-L_{k}\}>0,\;a.s.$ Besides, when $l_{k}=-\infty$ and $u_{k}=\infty$, the system $(\ref{eq1})$-$(\ref{eq2})$ will degenerate to linear stochastic regression models, and Assumption $\ref{assum4}$ will degenerate to the standard noise assumption for the strong consistency of the classical least squares (\cite{lw1982}) since $G_{k}(x)\equiv x$. \end{remark}
+In Appendix \ref{i}, we have provided three typical examples to illustrate how to concretely calculate the function $G_{k}(\cdot)$, which includes the classical linear stochastic regression models, models with binary-valued sensors, and censored regression models.
+Moreover, Assumption $\ref{assum4}$ can be easily verified if the noise $\{e_{k+1}, \; k\geq 0\}$ is i.i.d Gaussian and if $\inf\limits_{k\geq 0}(U_{k}-L_{k})>0,\;a.s$.
+Besides, when $l_{k}=-\infty$ and $u_{k}=\infty$, the system $(\ref{eq1})$-$(\ref{eq2})$ will degenerate to linear stochastic regression models, and Assumption $\ref{assum4}$ will degenerate to the standard noise assumption for the strong consistency of the classical least squares (\cite{lw1982}) since $G_{k}(x)\equiv x$. \end{remark}

 For simplicity of notation, denote